opensource-force/osf-blog/content/posts/you_are_not_a_number/part_14/index.md

 On social media platforms where your profile is who you are, and you have some sunk cost wrapped up in gained followers, getting banned matters.
 But on a platform where you can just spawn accounts at will, and reach people through some community space, what's the equivalent of a ban?

-Rather than get bogged down on what is, and what isn't obscene, w'll move forward by talking about dicks.
+Rather than get bogged down on what is, and what isn't obscene, we'll move forward by talking about dicks.
 Why?
 Because left to their own devices, dick-havers will put those things everywhere.
 So below as I say dicks, feel free to fill in the details of whatever lewd or illegal material you care more about.

-Whether or not putting a picture of a dick onto the internet in some capacity is illegal, is a matter of lacale, but the requirement that others should have to _view_ that dick is a matter of personal preference.
+Whether or not putting a picture of a dick onto the internet in some capacity is illegal, is a matter of locale, but the requirement that others should have to _view_ that dick is a matter of personal preference.
-So in order to create an anonymous platform that can handle both user preference for dicks, and some sort of excommunication for those who post dicks in places where it's illegal to do so.[^12]
+So the goal is to create an anonymous platform that can handle both user preference for dicks, and some sort of excommunication for those who post dicks in places where it's illegal to do so.[^12]

 Most social platforms allow for the opting in of NSFW content, and that seems like a good place to start.
-But of course, that requires moderation since not everyone will add that flag to their NSFW content.
+But that requires moderation since not everyone will add that flag to their NSFW content.
 For our implementations, users will be able to add that tag, amongst others, so that people can filter out NSFW content without mod intervention.
 Tagging lets us get more specific as some people might want to see dicks, but not other sex organs, or other sex organs, and not dicks.